-The program utilizes classroom and laboratory space in the Physical Education Building, Ken Bahnsen Gymnasium and Coliseum in addition to private facilities in the area.
-Within these settings, you exercise your management and leadership skills in:
+The program utilizes classroom and laboratory space in the Physical Education Building, the Ken Bahnsen Gymnasium and the Coliseum in addition to private facilities in the area.
+In these settings, you exercise your management and leadership skills in:

 The program is accredited by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (22377 Belmont Ridge Road; Ashburn, Va.
 20148-4501; telephone 800-626-6772).
-The council recognizes the program for its excellence in education, outstanding reputation in the field, strong alumni support and high quality academic and career advising services.
+It commended the program for its excellence in education, outstanding reputation in the field, strong alumni support and high quality academic and career advising services.

-You will need to meet the general requirements for the Toulouse Graduate School®, and the following program requirements:
+You’ll need to meet the general admission requirements for the graduate school, and the following program requirements:

-If you do not have professional recreation experience or course work in recreation, you may be required to complete up to 9 semester hours of co-requisite courses and a practicum course.
+If you don’t have professional recreation experience or course work in recreation, you may be required to complete up to 9 credit hours of co-requisite courses and a practicum course.

-Teaching fellows lecture in undergraduate program areas.
-Instructional opportunities exist in a variety of health-related fitness, physical activity, health promotion and recreation classes.
-Teaching fellows earn a stipend of approximately $12,500 to $15,000 for nine months.
+Teaching fellows lecture in a variety of healthrelated fitness, physical activity, health promotion and recreation classes.
+They earn a stipend of approximately $12,500 to $15,000 for nine months.
 Summer opportunities are often available.
-Teaching fellows must be formally admitted to one of our department’s graduate programs and enroll in a minimum of 6 semester hours of course work in each of the fall and spring semesters.
+Teaching fellows must be formally admitted to the graduate program and enroll in at least 6 credit hours each fall and spring semester.

 The department, college and university award many graduate scholarships each year.
 These scholarships typically apply to tuition and fees for two semesters.
 The award amounts depend on the scholarship.
-More information is available at the College of Education website or the Financial Aid site.
+More information is available at our website or the financial aid site.